 But first, let’s go through the plot of The African Queen.

+It’s August of 1914.
 Rose Sayer (Katharine Hepburn) and her brother Samuel (Robert Morley) are English Methodist missionaries in German East Africa.
-Though it’s August of 1914, Rose and Samuel remain oblivious to the fact that World War I has just begun, and will soon effect Kungdu, their village.
+The Sayers are oblivious to the fact that World War I just started, and will soon effect Kungdu, their village.

-It’s Canadian mechanic Charlie Allnut (Humphrey Bogart) who finally informs the Sayers about the war.
-Charlie brings Rose and Samuel their mail and imported goods on his small steam launch, The African Queen.
-On his latest drop, Charlie tells the Sayers that the Germans will probably make it impossible for him to come out their way for a while.
+Canadian mechanic Charlie Allnut (Humphrey Bogart) brings Rose and Samuel their mail and imported goods on his small steam launch, The African Queen.

+It’s Charlie who finally informs the Sayers about the war.
+Charlie tells the brother and sister that the Germans will probably make it impossible for him to come out their way for a while.

 Rose takes this as a sign that perhaps she and Samuel should leave Kungdu.
-But Samuel is unmoved, and believes they must remain with their congregation.
+But Samuel is unmoved.
+He believes they must remain with their congregation.

-Not long after Charlie leaves Kungdu on The African Queen, the Schutztruppe—German colonial troops—raid the village, burning down huts and seizing villagers for military service.
+Not long after Charlie leaves Kungdu on The African Queen, the Schutztruppe—German colonial troops—raid the village.
+They burn down huts and seize villagers for military service.

-Samuel won’t stand for such mistreatment, and he fights back, only to be bludgeoned by a German soldier.
+Samuel won’t stand for such mistreatment.
+He fights back, only to be bludgeoned by a German soldier.
 The blow proves fatal, and after hours of delirium, Samuel dies, leaving Rose to mourn alone among the wreckage of the village.

 Luckily, Charlie Allnut comes back to Kungdu later that day.
 He spots Rose, and tells her they must leave immediately.
 It’s obviously not safe to stay, and besides, the Germans will soon be after Charlie’s boat and supplies.
-Rose agrees, and after burying Samuel, they set out together, down the Ulanga River on The African Queen.
+Rose agrees.
+After burying Samuel, they set out together, down the Ulanga River on The African Queen.

 What to Do Next